 In conclusion, whether you play openings leading to this type of structure or not, you must know the basic concepts and positional grounds when a position with IQP arises.
 There are thousands of examples available.
 With this article we hope to have resumed the basic knowledge to guide you through this common pawn structure.

 Note: Middlegames are no doubt a very important part of chess.
-If you want to improve your general chess level simply studying middlegames is not enough.
-If you aim for a dramatic improvement at chess you need to work on all of the elements of chess:
+If you want to improve your chess level, you need to have a clear study plan.
+If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way:

 That seems to be like a lot of things, and that is.
 But no worries, we have made it easy for you.
 Our comprehensive training course covers it all and much more.
 Sign up for 21 Day Training right now!